WWEI

-WWEI (105.5 FM; "SportsRadio 105.5") is a radio station in Easthampton, Massachusetts, serving Springfield with a sports radio format.
+WWEI (105.5 FM; "105.5 WEEI") is a radio station in Easthampton, Massachusetts, serving Springfield with a sports radio format.
 The station is owned by Audacy, Inc. Most programming is provided by Boston sister station WEEI-FM.

 History

 The 105.5 MHz frequency used by WWEI was originally allocated to Pittsfield, Massachusetts, where it signed on in October 1967 as WQRB-FM.
 It was co-owned with WBEC (1420 AM), though it offered its own programming; this was a middle-of-the-road format by 1972.
 The station became WBEC-FM in 1979, upon adopting an album-oriented rock format.
 During the 1980s, the station shifted to more of a contemporary hit radio format.

 Vox Media acquired the WBEC stations in 2002.
 Two years later, to accommodate then-sister station WNYQ (now WQBK-FM)'s move to Malta, New York, Vox filed to move WBEC-FM to Easthampton in 2004.
-Vox then put the station up for sale, and after an unsuccessful attempt to sell it to Pamal Broadcasting, it was sold to Entercom in 2006.
+Vox then put the station up for sale, and after an unsuccessful attempt to sell it to Pamal Broadcasting, it was sold to Entercom (forerunner to Audacy, Inc.) in 2006.
 WBEC-FM signed off from Pittsfield that May, with the format and call letters moving to 95.9 FM (a former frequency of WUPE-FM) at that time.
 The current incarnation of the station signed on as WVEI-FM from Easthampton on October 26, 2006.
 The call letters were changed to WWEI on September 14, 2011.